HOME ENERGY RATINGS (HERS Ratings)

 What is a HERS Rating?

-The HERS Index is a system for ranking a home’s energy performance.
-For a given home, a HERS Index is generated as if the home were built to the minimum requirements of the 2006 IECC Energy Code.
-This is called the reference home, with an index score of 100.
+The HERS Index is a system for ranking a home's energy performance.
+A reference home built to the minimum requirements of the 2006 IECC Energy Code is assigned an index score of 100.
 Depending on how the house was actually built, the index may be higher or lower.
-If the house was built with better-than-code heating and cooling equipment and insulation, for example, it might have a HERS Index of 70, meaning that it would use about less energy than the reference house with a HERS Index of 100.
-The U.S. Department of Energy considers that the average HERS Index of all existing homes is 130—about 30 less efficient than the 2006 IECC code.
+A house built with better-than-code heating, cooling, and insulation might have a HERS Index of 70 — meaning it uses about 30% less energy than the reference house.
+The U.S. Department of Energy estimates the average HERS Index of all existing homes is 130.

-Pre-Drywall / Rough Inspection—this is a crucial inspection in which we verify the type, quality and grade of insulation installation; completeness of the air barrier for a properly functioning thermal envelope; as-built window and door locations, sizes and specifications; and dimensions and other features to be sure that as-built matches plans.
-If different, the projected rating is updated, or corrections must be made if compliance is an issue.
+A crucial inspection in which we verify the type, quality, and grade of insulation installation; completeness of the air barrier; as-built window and door locations, sizes, and specifications; and dimensions to confirm as-built matches plans.
+The projected rating is updated if needed.

-Final Inspection / Testing—when the house is completed, we do the performance testing; at minimum this is a blower door test to check building envelope air infiltration, and heating and cooling duct leakage.
-Some certifications may require additional testing of other house systems.
-Data is collected on appliances, lighting, heating and cooling equipment, water heating, etc. The energy model is updated with this information, and a final confirmed HERS Rating and certificates are created.
+When the house is completed, we perform a blower door test to check building envelope air infiltration and heating and cooling duct leakage.
+Data is collected on appliances, lighting, and HVAC equipment.
+The energy model is updated and a final confirmed HERS Rating and certificates are issued.

 What is RESNET?

-RESNET’s mission is to ensure the success of the building energy performance certification industry, set the standards of quality, and increase the opportunity for ownership of high performance buildings.
-RESNET is a membership 501-C-3 non-profit organization.
+RESNET's mission is to ensure the success of the building energy performance certification industry, set the standards of quality, and increase the opportunity for ownership of high performance buildings.
+RESNET is a membership 501(c)(3) non-profit organization whose standards are officially recognized by the U.S. mortgage industry and by the federal government for programs such as ENERGY STAR and the DOE's Building America Program.

 Pricing